 No. Due to the combination of local numbing and oral sedation, you will not feel any pain or discomfort during your procedure.

 Local numbing prevents the nerves near the treatment site from sending pain signals to your brain, and oral sedation helps elevate your pain threshold, and prevents feelings of fear, nervousness, and anxiety during your treatment.

-In fact, you may even fall asleep during your procedure and forget most of what happened during your appointment at The Art of Dentistry.
+In fact, you may even fall asleep during your procedure and forget most of what happened during your appointment at your local dentist in Overland Park, KS.
 So if you’re nervous about an upcoming appointment like a root canal or a dental implant because you’re worried about pain, don’t be.
 Dr. Kirkegaard can provide you with sedation to make sure you stay comfortable.

 Dental implants are the only restorative option that preserves and stimulates your natural bone structure.